dgraph-io/dgraph/wiki/content/query-language/index.md

 For negative `N`, `first: N` retrieves the last `N` results, by sorted or UID order.
 Currently, negative is only supported when no order is applied.
 To achieve the effect of a negative with a sort, reverse the order of the sort and use a positive `N`.

-Query Example: Last two films, by UID order, directed by Steven Spielberg and the first 3 genres, sorted alphabetically by English name, of those movies.
+Query Example: Last two films, by UID order, directed by Steven Spielberg and the first three genres of those movies, sorted alphabetically by English name.

 {{< runnable >}}
 {